kwinhall/cs338/bandit.md

 2. Instead, use the relative path.
 To specify that you want to view the contents of file `-` in the current directory (represented by `.`), type `cat ./-`.
 3. Note that the password is `263JGJPfgU6LtdEvgfWU1XP5yac29mFx`.

-Lesson: This level explores how to use relative file paths when a file name is a symbol/word that has a special meaning for Unix commands.
+Lesson: This level explores how to deal with file names that are symbols/words that have special meaning for Unix commands by using relative file paths.

 ## Level 2 &rarr; Level 3